hendrikx-itc/minerva-etl/README.md

 To access an existing Minerva instance from code, or to set up a new Minerva instance, this is the component you need to use.

+## Contributing

+Read the [contributing guide](CONTRIBUTING.md) if you want to help develop or improve Minerva ETL.

 ## Dependencies and requirements

 Minerva depends on the following software: